OpenTPCast/Docs/guides/UPGRADE.md

 ## Configuring VirtualHere For TPCast
 ![Applying licence to VirtualHere USB Client](../img/virtualhere-licence.jpg)
-1. Once the TPCast device is listed in VirtualHere, you can then [purchase](https://www.virtualhere.com/tpcast_purchase) and apply your VirtualHere USB Server unlimited licence key in VirtualHere USB Client by right clicking on USB Hubs > Licence, select Enter Licence(s) and copy your licence key from the email received following purchase.
+1. Once the TPCast device is listed in VirtualHere, you can then [purchase](https://www.virtualhere.com/tpcast_purchase) and apply your VirtualHere USB Server unlimited licence key in VirtualHere USB Client by right clicking on `USB Hubs` > `Licence`, select `Enter Licence(s)` and copy your licence key from the email received following purchase.
     - Note That you cannot purchase a licence until you have a serial number which won't appear in Licences until TPCast shows up under USB Hubs.
-1. Right click on USB Hubs then select "Install Client as a Service" and click OK.
+1. Right click on `USB Hubs` then select `Install Client as a Service` and click `OK`.
-1. Relaunch VirtualHere USB Client, expand USB Hubs, expand TPCast, then right click and select "Auto-Use Device/Port" for each of the following devices:
+1. Relaunch `VirtualHere USB Client`, expand `USB Hubs`, expand `TPCast`, then right click and select `Auto-Use Device/Port` for each of the following devices:
     - HTC Vive
     - Lighthouse FPGA RX
     - Watchman Dongle